 They are two strokes clear of seven players – Australians Cameron Davis and Lucas Herbert, Japanese Koumei Oda and Yoshinori Fujimoto, Richard T. Lee of Canada, Casey O’Toole of the United States and India’s Jyoti Randhawa – in tied seventh spot.

 The first round was halted due to a threat of lightning just after 5pm on Thursday with 78 players still to finish their rounds.

-The second round is already underway with revised drawsheets available for download online.
+The second round is already underway with a revised draw.